 It may be worth buying a student bus pass covering your travel to and from University.
 Check the Xplore Dundee website for more offers/deals.

 It costs £30 for a 16-25 railcard.
 This entitles you to one third off normal prices.
 You are also eligible for this railcard if you are over 26 and in full-time education.
 Visit the national rail website to find out more.

 If you are a student living away from home and use a television set in your lodgings, you will need a television licence.
 You can buy a television licence at any Post Office or pay by direct debit.
 You can be taken to court and end up with a large fine if you are caught without one.

 Most full-time students are not eligible for free dental treatment or eye treatment.
 However, you do not need to pay for prescriptions in Scotland.

 For more information please contact Student Services.

-If you find yourself dealing with debt problems, contact Student Services.
+If you find yourself dealing with debt problems, contact the Advisory Service.
 They offer a confidential service and can provide support.